mini-greenblatt/MyProductsApp/README.md

 # ProductsApp

-A React Native application for show products and categories
+React Native app for displaying products and categories

-This project demonstrates

 ---